Last Updated on

 Frequently Asked Questions

-1. Do I need to book ahead of time in order to enter the island?It’s best to book ahead at a DOT accredited accommodation establishment and secure a booking confirmation slip to avoid inconvenience upon arrival/entry at Caticlan Jetty Port.
+2. Do I need to book ahead of time in order to enter the island?It’s best to book ahead at a DOT accredited accommodation establishment and secure a booking confirmation slip to avoid inconvenience upon arrival at Caticlan Jetty Port.

-3. If I want to go on a day trip only, how can I enter the island?You need to present/leave your ID at the one day transaction lane.
+4. If I want to go on a day trip only, how can I enter the island?You need to present/leave your ID at the one day transaction lane, and pick it up again when you leave the island.

 This page should have armed you with the knowledge to choose a good dot accredited resort and have an amazing stay in the new and improved Boracay.
 Hope it helps you! 🙂 And please help keep Boracay clean, don’t litter – so we can all enjoy the island for years to come.